byte-my-code/bytemycode_website/content/posts/setting-up-RTL8188E-freebsd.md

 ### Step 1

-Firsty we need to create the wireless Device by running
+Firstly we need to create the wireless Device by running

 ```
 ifconfig wlan create wlandev rtwn0